drounce/PyGEM/README.md

 Overview: Python Glacier Evolution Model (PyGEM) is an open-source glacier evolution model coded in Python that models the transient evolution of glaciers.
 Each glacier is modeled independently using a monthly timestep.
 PyGEM has a modular framework that allows different schemes to be used for model calibration or model physics (e.g., climatic mass balance, glacier dynamics).

-Manual: Details concerning the model physics, installation, and running the model may be found here: [https://github.com/drounce/PyGEM/wiki](https://pygem.readthedocs.io/en/latest/)
+Manual: Details concerning the model physics, installation, and running the model may be found [here](https://pygem.readthedocs.io/en/latest/).

 Usage: PyGEM is meant for large-scale glacier evolution modeling.
 PyGEM<1.0.0 are no longer being actively being supported.
 We recommend using the new documentation listed above and contacting the lead developer (David Rounce) if you're interested in using the version that is actively being developed.